 Built around an Alpine lake, Area 47 is an outdoor water park with breath-taking views.
 Visitors can jump on the water rides, challenge diving tower, and zip on the hydro-speed slide.
 The rule for this park is “Hang on!”
 The location is gorgeous and pristine.

 4. Beach Park (Fortaleza, Brazil)

-First ride visitors head straight to Insano.
-Insano is the tallest and fastest water slide on the planet.
-Visitors don’t stop after the water slide.
+It's the first ride visitors head straight - Insano.
+Registered as the highest and fastest water slide on the planet, visitors don't stop after the water slide.
 They continue to bloodcurdling Kalafrio, a humungous half-pipe slide.

 5. Siam Park

 In Spain, we arrive at Siam Park on Tenerife Island.
 The Thai-themed water park draws crowds because of its almost 100-foot-high Tower of Power.
 The tower has a vertical drop causing flip flops in your tummy right before firing through a tank filled with sharks and stingrays.
 A lazy river and surf lessons in the park's wave pool offer slightly more sedate activities.

 6. Watercube Waterpark (Beijing, China)

 All of the rides at Watercube Waterpark were designed overseas and shipped into the park.
 In the city of Beijing, visitors flock to the Tornado ride with its funnel-shaped tube.
 The visitors get electrically fried on the Aqualoop slide and Bulletbowl within a bowl.
 As visitors float around and relax after taking the turbulent slides, they can look up and see humongous jellyfish suspended from the ceiling.

 7. World Water Park (Alberta, Canada)

-Alberta, Canada is not the warmest place on Earth, so naturally, World Water Park operates within Alberta's West Edmonton Mall.
-Claiming to be second-largest indoor water park on the planet, visitors take to the largest indoor wave pool in the world.
+Alberta, Canada, is not the warmest place on Earth, so naturally, World Water Park operates within Alberta's West Edmonton Mall.
+Claiming to be the second-largest indoor water park on the planet, visitors take to the largest indoor wave pool in the world.
 If you have been thinking of bungee jumping in your bathing suit, then this is the place to do it.
 You can bungee jump from the tower, which hangs over the wave pool.
 Does that sound safe?